 …We say, for example: “Yes, I am afraid I feel like I was very much to blame for that incident.”

-If the other person says “Yes, certainly you were” … then Are we not then very startled?
+If the other person says “Yes, certainly you were” … then are we not then very startled?

 Usually, we will be hurt and offended at once.